ascend4/ascend4/models/johnpye/fprops/EQUIL.md

 - the remaining low-temperature discrepancy is no longer in the direct FPROPS equilibrium kernel itself; it is in the ASCEND embedding and outer-solver treatment of the returned trace-species rows
+- targeted ASCEND-side scaling of the `NO/NO2` outlet rows can improve the repeated low-temperature branch without changing the direct FPROPS equilibrium result, reinforcing that this remaining issue is outside the core reduced-space thermodynamics

 ### 11. Boundary-KKT validation